wing5wong/artisan-whs-static/source/_events/2020-11-15_grocery-grab-rowing-fundraiser.md

 2 x 1st prizes will be drawn.
 Both are 4-minute Grocery Grabs worth up to $500.00.
 The prizes will be drawn and winners notified on Thursday 3 December.
 If a winner cannot be contacted within 48 hours, then a re-draw for that prize will occur.

+**Tickets** can be purchased from the rowers themselves or Lisa Murphy.

 ##### Rules and Conditions